cazwacki/taskie/code/server/README.md

-# Responder
+# Server

-A Lambda function that presents the serverless Taskie site.
+A Lambda function that serves the Taskie site.
 Allows users to manage their taskies through their Discord account.

 TODO